Addiction Among Women

 Specific Drug Types and Addiction in Women

-Just as women may abuse and be affected by drugs differently, they also may use different types of drugs at varying rates than men.
+Just as women may abuse and be affected by substances differently, they also may use different types of substances at varying rates than men.
 Some of the common drugs of abuse among women are highlighted below.

 Women go to doctors more often than men and are more apt to report acute and chronic pain; therefore, women are more likely to be prescribed pain relievers than men, NIDA publishes.
 Women may also be prescribed higher doses of these medications for longer durations than men.

 While men still abuse prescription painkillers more often than women, a higher percentage of women who are admitted to addiction treatment programs cite prescription pain relievers as their primary drug of abuse than men.

 Many prescription painkillers are opioid drugs, which are extremely addictive.
 Using these drugs for an extended period of time, even with a legitimate prescription, can cause the brain and body to become physically dependent on them.
 Examples include:

 - OxyContin (oxycodone).

 - Duragesic (fentanyl).

 - Vicodin (hydrocodone).

 As prescription opioid painkiller misuse and addiction has become prevalent, many people are making the switch to the cheaper and often more accessible heroin.
 The CDC warns that individuals who suffer from addiction involving a narcotic painkiller are 40 times more likely to battle heroin addiction, and 45 percent of individuals struggling with heroin addiction are also addicted to prescription painkillers.

 Heroin is highly addictive, and like other opioids, it activates pleasure centers in the brain and increases levels of dopamine.
 The “high” sets in quickly, and it is intense and short-lived.
 Like prescription opioids, heroin dulls pain and can provide a temporary escape from reality.